rajat503/sign-detection-and-localization/models/README.txt

-This directory contians any pre trained models
+This directory contains any pre-trained models.